hakyimlab/shared_pipelines/enformer_pipeline/README.md

 #### Sat Apr 19 2023
 - [X] Changed argument passed to `enformer_predict.py` from `--param_config` to `--parameters` to make it more understandable.
 - [X] Removed the need to create a temporary config when predicting.
 Now, the config file is passed as a parameter to the necessary modules.

+#### Mon Jun 5 2023
+- [X] Added a new function to separate successful from unsuccessful predictions.
+This is to allow for re-running of unsuccessful predictions.